SSH has become the default method of accessing a remote Linux server these days.

-- PuTTY is a free SSH client for Windows and it’s open source.
+- PuTTY is a free and open source SSH client which is hugely popular among Windows users.
+You can also install PuTTY on Ubuntu.
 It’s full of features and very easy to use.
 If you are connecting to your Ubuntu machine from a Windows station, PuTTY is a great option.

 - JuiceSSH is an amazing tool for Android users.
 If you are on the go and need a mobile client to connect to your Ubuntu system, I amply recommend giving JuiceSSH a go.
 It’s been around for almost 10 years and it’s free to use.

 - And finally, Termius is available for Linux, Windows, macOS, iOS, and Android.
 It has a free tier version and also several premium options.
 If you are running a lot of servers and working with teams sharing connections then Termius is a good option for you.

 With these instructions, you can set up SSH as a server service in our Ubuntu systems to be able to connect remotely and securely to your computer in order to work with the command line and perform any required task.

 Our other website, Linux Handbook, has various informational articles on SSH.
 From here, I recommend reading the following:

 - Getting started with SSH on Linux